atbcb/usab-uswds/_tad/rad-x.md

 </dl>
 <hr />
 <h3 id="design-considerations">4.
 Design Considerations </h3>
 <p>Accessible product design/redesign requires more than incremental improvements to individual test kit components.
 To create a truly accessible at-home COVID-19 testing experience, the end-to-end workflow should be considered.
 A holistic review includes consideration of how various test kit components function together to create a seamless testing experience from kit acquisition through component disposal.
 Features incorporated to improve usability for one user group should improve usability for all.
-Universal design– “the design and composition of an environment [or product] so that it can be accessed, understood, and used to the greatest extent possible by all people regardless of their age, ability or disability” –is an appropriate and achievable goal. <a href="#one">[1]</a><span id="endnote1"></span></p>
+Universal design – “the design and composition of an environment [or product] so that it can be accessed, understood, and used to the greatest extent possible by all people regardless of their age, ability or disability” – is an appropriate and achievable goal. <a href="#one">[1]</a><span id="endnote1"></span></p>
 <p>Below are several guiding principles for universal design of COVID-19 home tests:</p>
 <ul>
 	<li>Engage target end users early (see <a href="#assessing-usability">7.
 Assessing Usability</a>). </li>